 Cream Cheese Mashed Potatoes

-These indulgent cream cheese mashed potatoes are the creamiest mashed potatoes you'll ever eat!
+These indulgent cream cheese mashed potatoes are the creamiest potatoes you'll ever eat!

 - 5 pounds Yukon Gold potatoes, peeled, halved, and cut into 1/2-inch pieces